cha87de/clouds-exercises/ex-6/lesson-rancher.md

 Besides the web dashboard you can now connect to rancher via CLI.

 To authenticate in the CLI, you need an API Key.
-In the web dashboard, to to `API > Keys` and press the `Add Account API Key` Button.
+In the web dashboard, go to `API > Keys` and press the `Add Account API Key` Button.
 Enter any name and press create.
 You will get an Access Key and a Secret Key.
 Copy both to a place where you will find them later.

-To use the CLI, run `rancher config` and provide `URL []:  http://134.60.47.XYZ:8080/v1`, the Access Key and Secret Key from before.
+To use the CLI, run `rancher config` and provide `URL []:  http://134.60.64.XYZ:8080/v1`, the Access Key and Secret Key from before.
 Validate that the login works with `rancher ps`.

 ## Task: Start Mediawiki via Rancher